Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    > **Note**: Please wait as this command may require some time to complete.

+   > **Note**: this command reads instructions from the Dockerfile, processes them to create a Docker image based on those instructions, and then tags the resulting image with the name miyagi-ui.

 6. Run the following command to get the newly created image.

    ```